 The letter you receive from the RPA will explain the process to follow if you do not agree with the new area.

 The RPA may be able to email a digital map, so that you can see the changes that have been made.
-It is important that you discuss this with any relevant Commons Association or other commoners and consult the relevant scheme guidance before notifying the RPA of changes that need to be made.
+It is important that you discuss this with any relevant Commons Association or fellow commoners and consult any relevant scheme guidance before notifying the RPA of changes that need to be made.

 Is there a deadline to notify the RPA of changes?

-There is no set deadline to notify the RPA of any changes.
+There is no set deadline to notify the RPA of any changes, however, it is worth contacting the RPA within 6 weeks of receiving of your letter.

 Will penalties be applied if the eligible area has reduced?